COVID-19 pushed total US deaths beyond 3.3 million last year - WTMJ

 AP Medical Writer

-The COVID-19 pandemic pushed total U.S. deaths last year beyond 3.3 million, the nation’s highest-ever annual death toll, the government reported Wednesday.
+The COVID-19 pandemic pushed total U.S. deaths last year beyond 3.3 million, the nation’s highest annual death toll, the government reported Wednesday.

 The coronavirus caused approximately 375,000 deaths, and was the third leading cause of death in 2020, after heart disease and cancer.
 COVID-19 deaths in the U.S. now top 550,000 since the start of the pandemic.

-COVID-19 displaced suicide as one of the top 10 causes of death, according to Wednesday’s report from the Centers for Disease Control and Prevention.
+COVID-19 displaced suicide as one of the top 10 causes of death, according to the report from the Centers for Disease Control and Prevention.

+“The data should serve again as a catalyst for each of us to continue to do our part to drive down cases and reduce the spread of COVID-19 and get people vaccinated as quickly as possible,” CDC Director Dr. Rochelle Walensky said Wednesday.

-Overall, the year’s death rate was up nearly 16% compared to the previous year.
+The U.S. death toll increases most years, but last year’s death rate was up nearly 16% compared to the previous year.
+That’s the largest one-year leap since 1918, when U.S. soldier deaths in World War I and the flu pandemic pushed deaths up 46% compared with 1917.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.